revgizmo/scrabble_word_solver_python/README.md

 # Scrabble Word Solver Python

-A Python application that helps Scrabble players find the best possible words from their available letters.
+A Python web application that helps Scrabble players find the best possible words from their available letters.
 The solver generates all valid words from given letters and sorts them by their Scrabble point values.

 ## Features

+- **Web Interface**: Modern, responsive web application built with Flask
 - **Word Generation**: Finds all possible valid words from given letters using permutations
 - **Scoring System**: Calculates Scrabble point values for each word using official letter scores
 - **Dictionary Validation**: Uses a comprehensive dictionary (466,550+ words) to ensure only valid words are returned
 - **Sorted Results**: Returns words sorted by point value (highest scoring first)
-- **Interactive Interface**: Simple command-line interface for easy use
+- **Interactive UI**: Beautiful, modern interface with copy-to-clipboard functionality
+- **API Endpoints**: RESTful API for programmatic access
+- **Mobile Responsive**: Works perfectly on desktop and mobile devices

 ## Scrabble Letter Scores